-- Customer service: Customer service aims at creating friendly and helpful interaction.
+Customer service aims at creating friendly and helpful interaction.
 This is very crucial in certain industries like banks and restaurants.
 For example, the importance of customer service is very high in insurance companies and contacting customers is very important.
-Allstate and State Farm use customer service-based messages as their marketing plan to focus on positioning their offering.
+All state and State Farm use customer service-based messages as their marketing plan to focus on positioning their offering.

 How to Create Effective Market Positioning Strategy

-Market positioning has the following seven steps which are:
+Market positioning Strategy has the following seven steps which are: